 - You can enroll during Summer Enrollment and coverage will begin on September 1 of that year.

 Note: Once you are on COBRA, you are no longer eligible for state contribution to your health savings account (HSA).
 You will only pay the premium for the high-deductible health plan (HDHP) plus the 2% administrative fee to ERS.
-You can still contribute to your HSA, but you will make your contributions directly to Optum Bank on a post-tax basis.
+You can still contribute to your HSA, but you will make your contributions directly to Optum Bank.
 You will also be responsible for any administrative fees to Optum Bank.